 - Press Windows + R, type regedit and ok to open the windows registry editor.

 - Backup registry Database, Then navigate to the following key.

 - just right-click inside the right pane and select New>DWORD (32-bit) value.

 - Name the new value ‘EnableFrameServerMode’ and make sure its value is set to ‘0’.

-Note: If you are using, 32-bit version of Windows 10 you’re done, close registry editor and reboot the system.
-Finally, check if the problem solved.
+Note: If you are using, a 32-bit version of Windows 10 you’re done, close the registry editor and reboot the system.
+Finally, check if the problem is solved.

 If you’re using a 64-bit version of Windows 10 you have one more step: